Stay French, or not? New Caledonia holds independence vote

 The potential independence of New Caledonia “raises the question of the already very strong Chinese influence in Oceania, a major subject of concern for Western partners,” Gravelat said.

 New Caledonia became French in 1853 under Emperor Napoleon III — Napoleon’s nephew — and was used for decades as a prison colony.
-It became an overseas territory after World War II, with French citizenship granted to all Kanaks in 1957.
-Today its population includes native Kanaks and descendants of European colonizers, among others.
+It became an overseas territory after World War II, with French citizenship granted to all native Kanaks in 1957.
+Today, its population includes Kanaks and descendants of European colonizers, among others.

-Even if the territory votes to stay French, the process started by the Noumea Agreement does not end immediately after the poll.
+Even if the territory votes to stay French, the process started by the Noumea Agreement does not end with the referendum.
 The state, separatists and non-separatists would have 18 months to negotiate a new status for the territory and its institutions within France.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.